Subaru Outback Insurance Rates

 Comparing rates will help you layout a Subaru Outback comparison chart of prices.
 Enter your ZIP code in our free tool above to get started.

-Estimated insurance prices for a Subaru Outback are $1,354 every 12 months for full coverage.
-Comprehensive insurance costs an estimated $320 a year, collision costs $478, and liability is estimated at $398.
-A liability-only policy costs approximately $460 a year, with high-risk insurance costing $2,898 or more.
-Teen drivers pay the most at $4,982 a year or more.
+The average insurance rates for a Subaru Outback are $1,354 a year with full coverage.
+Comprehensive insurance costs around $320, collision insurance costs $478, and liability insurance is estimated at $398.
+Liability-only insurance costs approximately $460 a year, and high-risk driver insurance costs $2,898 or more.
+Teen drivers cost the most to insure at up to $4,982 a year.

 Average premium for full coverage: $1,354

-Living in a larger city can have significant affects on insurance rates.
-More rural locations are statistically proven to have more infrequent accident claims than larger metro areas.
+Living in a larger city has a significant impact on insurance rates.
+Areas with sparse population are shown to have lower incidents of collision claims than larger metro areas.
+The example below illustrates how geographic area affects auto insurance rates.

 Use the form below to get customized rates for your location.